Participant Frequently Asked Questions

-If you have questions about the challenges or resources, Subject-Matter Experts from NASA (and partner agencies, if applicable) will be available on hackathon weekend (October 3-4) in our chat channels.
+If you have questions about the challenges or resources, Subject-Matter Experts from NASA and partner space agencies will be available from October 1-3 in our chat channels.
 They will be ready to engage with your questions!
 Each challenge will have a dedicated chat channel.

 Can I translate the challenges?